 The avoidance and/or preservation of the significant Tribal Cultural Resource and/or unique archaeological resource must first be considered and evaluated as required by the California Environmental Quality Act.
 Where any significant Tribal Cultural Resources and/or unique archaeological resources have been discovered and avoidance and/or preservation measures are deemed to be infeasible by the City of Escondido, a research design and data recovery program to mitigate impacts shall be prepared by the qualified archaeologist (using professional archaeological methods), in consultation with the traditionally and culturally affiliated Tribe and the Native American monitor, and shall be subject to approval by the City of Escondido.
 The archaeological monitor, in consultation with the Native American monitor, shall determine the amount of material to be recovered for an adequate artifact sample for analysis.
-No invasive testing of cultural materials shall be conducted without prior written consent by all consulting affiliated Tribes.
 Before construction activities are allowed to resume in the affected area, the research design and data recovery program activities must be concluded to the satisfaction of the City of Escondido.